uncw-library/d8-staff/README.md

 #### Updating the config/theme/module from another computer

-Merge those changes from that computer to the intended branch of this repo ('master' for production site, 'staging' for staging site, 'dev' for dev sites)
+Export the changes using the drupal config export page, or via drush config-export.
+The export page creates a zip of config files.
+Drush exports the files to /drupal_sync.
+A dev will those changes to the intended branch of this repo ('master' for production site, 'staging' for staging site, 'dev' for dev sites)  The next docker build or docker-compose will use the new config settings.
-SSH to /home/randall/volumes/{sitename}/{repo_name}
-git pull origin

-(include notes for config import, container rebuild, whatevers necessary to effect the change)

 ## Dev box

-1) change the passwords in the file ".env"  [passwords can be unique to each instance]
-2) copy d8-staff_sandbox_db.sql to ./db_autoimport/
+1) copy d8-staff_sandbox_db.sql to ./db_autoimport/
-3) then:
+2) then:

 ```
 docker-compose up -d
 docker-compose logs -f
 ```

    wait until the db container logs say "MySQL init process done.
 Ready for start up."
-Exit log screen with `Ctrl-C`.
+Exit the log screen with `Ctrl-C`.
 Or keep the log screen open & use a second terminal.
 Your choice.

-Fix the file permissions, import the config changes, and refresh the drupal cache with:
+3) then:

 ```
-docker-compose exec webapp chown -R www-data:www-data /drupal_sync /drupal_app/web/modules /drupal_app/web/themes
+docker-compose exec webapp chown -R www-data:www-data /drupal_sync /var/www/html/web/modules /var/www/html/web/themes
-docker-compose exec webapp drush config-import -y
+docker-compose exec webapp drush config-import
 docker-compose exec webapp drush cache-rebuild
 ```